-The following table shows selected historical financial data at the dates and for the periods indicated, which has been recast to include the 2014 Drop Down Assets, as further described in Note 3, Business Acquisitions, as if the transfer had taken place from the beginning of the financial statement period, or from the date the entities were under common control.
+The following table shows selected historical financial data at the dates and for the periods indicated, which has been recast to include the Acquired ROFO Assets and the EME-NYLD-Eligible Assets (collectively, the "Drop Down Assets"), as further described in Note 3, Business Acquisitions, as if the transfer had taken place from the beginning of the financial statement period, or from the date the entities were under common control.
 For all periods prior to July 22, 2013 (the date Yield Inc. consummated its initial public offering of Class A common stock), the data below reflects our accounting predecessor which were prepared on a "carve-out" basis from NRG and are intended to represent the financial results of the contracted renewable energy and conventional generation and thermal infrastructure assets that were acquired by Yield LLC on July 22, 2013.
 For all periods subsequent to Yield Inc.'s initial public offering, the data below reflects our consolidated financial results.
 The selected historical financial data is not necessarily indicative of results to be expected in future periods.